EOSC-synergy/service-qa-baseline/README.md

 convention is used throughout the document, thus adding adequate information about the criticality of each requirement.

+_A citable version of this manuscript is available at https://digital.csic.es/handle/10261/214441_

 ## Open Collaboration

 The current baseline has been elaborated based on the first-hand